Pabiak/Pabiak/README.md

 My skills encompass both front-end and back-end development.
 I enjoy creating beautiful and interactive user interfaces, but I'm also intrigued by the process of building efficient and scalable systems. 🌟🚀

 Beyond coding, I have a passion for exploring new technologies and staying up-to-date with the latest advancements. 🌱 I believe that continuous learning and growth are key to reaching new heights.
 In my free time, I also enjoy diving into thrilling crime novels, challenging my mind with Rubik's Cubes, and hitting the gym to stay fit and active. 📚🧩🏋️‍♀️

+Currently, I'm primarily working on front-end development using TypeScript and React.
 ## Technologies I use 💻🛠️

 <div>